Castor Bean: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 - Advertisement -

 The castor bean (ricinus communis), is a member of the euphorbiaceae family of plants, and is distinguished by its notably big, glossy leaves and spiky capsules.
 Due to its decorative appeal and economic value, cultivation has expanded worldwide from its original environment in the tropical areas of Africa and Asia.
-Since ancient times, the oil obtained from the seeds of the castor bean plant has been used in traditional medicine.
+Since ancient times, the oil obtained from the seeds of the castor bean has been used in traditional medicine.
 More recently, it has been used as a nutritional supplement.

 You May Also Like: